 - It is the graphical representation between the active power and the reactive power, active power is shown on the x-axis and Q on the y-axis.

-- Lines of constant IF match to lines of constant internal generated voltage, that are revealed as circles of magnitude 3EAVø/Xs positioned on the point.
+- Lines of constant IF match to lines of constant internal generated voltage, which are revealed as circles of magnitude 3EAVø/Xs positioned on the point.

 Q = -3V2ø/Xs